vedgupta789/Github-finder/README.md

 # Github-finder
 Author - Ved Gupta
+# Description
-<h4>Description - </h4> You can Type any GitHub username and see profile associated with it.
+You can Type any GitHub username and see profile associated with it.
+#Speciality
+This application is made of pure JavaScript.
+No framework or library is used for development.